-The client provides engineering services and a focused range of performance enhancing Atmospheric Gases, Welding and safety products and LPG to valued customers.
-Given the criticality of the services offered by the client, transformers in all electrical networks must be kept to a high reliable and maintainable standard to prevent premature failure.
+The client provides engineering services and a focused range of performance-enhancing Atmospheric Gases, Welding and safety products and LPG to valued customers.
+Given the criticality of the services offered by the client, transformers in all electrical networks must be kept to a highly reliable and maintainable standard to prevent premature failure.
 Transformers play a key role in power distribution.
 Therefore, should the client experience downtime of Transformer T9, the result would be a loss of production and severe repair or replacement costs.

 Upon inspection of Transformer T9, Martec identified damaged cables connected to the transformer via a link box.
-On line and offline assessments were conducted to verify the condition and the results revealed high level discharges within Transformer T9 power circuit.
+Online and offline assessments were conducted to verify the condition and the results revealed high-level discharges within the Transformer T9 power circuit.

 Damaged cables, it was found that cables between the link box and transformer were extremely damaged due to attempted theft, this created high partial discharges.

 Excessive oil leaks were identified in Transformer T9.
 The oil leaks present a risk of moisture and air being drawn in via capillary action, compromising the transformer oil insulating qualities.
 Oil leaks from the transformer bushings contribute to surface/ tracking discharges.